gaphor/gaphor/README.md

 Gaphor is designed around the following principles:

-- Simplicity
- The application should be easy to use.
+- Simplicity: The application should be easy to use.
 Only some basic knowledge of UML is required.
-- Consistency
- UML is a graphical modeling language, so all modeling is done in a diagram.
+- Consistency: UML is a graphical modeling language, so all modeling is done in a diagram.
-- Workability
- The application should not bother the user every time they do something non-UML-ish.
+- Workability: The application should not bother the user every time they do something non-UML-ish.

 Gaphor is built on [Gaphas](https://github.com/gaphor/gaphas), which provides the foundational diagramming library.
 It is a GUI application that is built on